New law protects "Good Samaritans" at underage parties

 - Aid individuals who are in danger of physical harm or who can not care for themselves.

-- Promote the protection of Constitutional guarantees to all members of the community while providing an educational function as to the rights and responsibilities of individuals in a community.
+- Promote the protection of Constitutional guarantees to all members of the community while also providing an educational function to the rights and responsibilities of individuals in a community.